toru173/nomi-discord-python/README.md

 Let me know what else you want!

+### I have another question!
+See 'How to get Help' below.

 ## How to get Help
 ### GitHub Issues
 GitHub Issues are a way for a developer to help users with problems.
 If you would like to learn how to open an Issue, GitHub have a good tutorial at [Creating an issue - GitHub Docs](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/creating-an-issue)